ITU-AI-ML-in-5G-Challenge/p13_stc_team2/README.md

 - output_simulator_test

 This could not be uploaded to Github due to size limitation.
-Data can be downloaded from [here](https://zenodo.org/record/4059189#.X6ODSdtRVZM)

 ## Start

 - Clone this project project

-- Add the downloaded datasets to the data folder so that there will be four folders inside the data folder
+- Add the downloaded datasets to the data folder so that there will be an additional four folders inside the data folder

 - In the terminal run`docker-compose up -d` to start the docker container

-- Open localhost:8787 in browser
+- Open `localhost:8787` in browser

-- User: rstuido
+- User: **rstuido**

-- Password: itu
+- Password: **itu**

 ## Notes